What equipment do I need for rock climbing?

 But if you watch any professional climbing competition, you will see competitors wear the La Sportiva Solution.
 The solutions could be the answer to the bouldering problems.
-Grab a chalk bucket for your bouldering sesh and a chalk bag for enduro training days.
+Grab a chalk bucket for your bouldering sesh and a bag for enduro training days.

-I’m a huge fan of the Petzl GriGri for my belay device.
+I’m a huge fan of the Petzl GriGri.
 It is expensive and heavy, but all of the positive features outweigh those two negatives.
 It is an assisted braking belay device, which means that there is a mechanical component to the device that cinches the rope in the event of a fall.

 Many gyms are now requiring you to bring your own rope for lead climbing.
 One of my newest additions has been the Edelrid Eco Boa 9.8mm 40 m rope.
 And so far I’m loving it.
-The Boa is a bit stretchier than other ropes I’ve used in the past, but thankfully there aren’t too many ledges to fall on in the climbing gym.
+The Boa is a bit stretchier than other climbing ropes I’ve used in the past, but thankfully there aren’t too many ledges to fall on in the climbing gym.